Hilscheid: Municipal council

 The council is made up of 6 council members, who were elected by majority vote at the municipal election held on 7 June 2009, and the honorary mayor as chairman.

 Coat of arms

 The German blazon reads: Schild von eingebogener grüner Spitze, darin eine silberne Schmelzpfanne über silbernen Flammen, gespalten; vorn in silbern eine schwarze Lyra, hinten in Gold ein blaubewehrter roter Löwe.

 The municipality's arms might in English heraldic language be described thus: Tierced in mantle, dexter argent a lyre sable, sinister Or a lion rampant gules armed azure, and in base vert a melting pan over fire of the first.

 The lyre is meant to express the municipality's connection with music.
 The red lion is a charge formerly borne by the Waldgraves and Rhinegraves.
 The charges in base, the fire and melting pan, stand for the former Röderbach Iron Foundry, which stood within Hilscheid's limits.

 The arms have been borne since 23 January 1986.

 Economy and infrastructure

 Hilscheid is a rural residential community with several agricultural businesses.

+Transport

+Hillscheid is served by the local busses of the line 465 and located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM).

+There also was a branch line of the Engers-Au railway heading to Grenzau, but it is out of service and partly deconstructed.